xiv3r/uz801-openwrt/readme.md

 #### TODO:
 - Modem does not register...
-- Use `msm-firmware-loader` instead of bundling firmware.
+- ~~Use `msm-firmware-loader` instead of bundling firmware.~~
-- Use oficial `usbgadget-ncm` script or build custom `usbgadget-rndis`.
+  - There is no easy way to load the partitions before kernel looks for them... so dumps instead of ln `msm-firmware-dumper` and then restart...
+- msm8916-usb-gadget:
+  - Add interface(s) to br-lan via uci_functions... see files/board.d
 - _**ucify**_ the uz801-tweaks... see `usb0` network setup!
 - Recover GHA build pipeline
+- Use built dtb from openstick-builder?

 ---
 ### Stuff